Texas Unemployment Rate

 The jobless rate is an important measurement tool used to gauge the number of individuals who are unemployed within the labor force.
 The unemployment rate is calculated on a national level, as well as on a state-level by the Bureau of Labor Statistics.
-The reason the unemployment rate is such an important number is because it is a direct reflection of how well or how poorly an economy is doing.
+The reason the unemployment rate is such an important number is that it is a direct reflection of how well or how poorly an economy is doing.
 The unemployment rate provides statistics so that economists and government officials can take a look at each business sector individually and assess reparations or improvements as necessary.
 Likewise, the rate impact local unemployment insurance programs.
 There are some economists who feel jobless rates are not the best way to measure the strength of the economy though, especially because of how the labor force is measured in entirety.
 For example, those who give up the job search or become students to help with employment down the road are no longer considered within the job force.
 This means that for those individuals who stop searching for a job or end up retiring, the jobless rate could potentially decrease, despite the fact that improvements have not been made or employment has not been acquired.

 Texas Unemployment Resources